Professional development

 The Preparing Future Faculty Program offers a series of short courses and professional development opportunities for graduate students interested in pursuing careers in higher education.

-The Leaders and Entrepreneurs Academy for Professional Development offers a series of short courses and experiences to assist graduate students seeking careers in industry, nonprofit organizations, health care, public service and government.
+The Graduate School’s Office of Professional Development offers a series of short courses and experiences to assist graduate students seeking to gain broad, interdisciplinary skills for the workforce.

 Graduate Credential of Completion in Qualitative Research